ihtusa/ihtusawebbackup/_posts/2018-01-26-unique-phys-ed-class-wayzata-high-school-breaks-barriers.md

 </div>
 </div>
 <h4 class="Text_ChapterHead">Testimonials</h4>
 Matthew St. John is a senior who has always been one of the more socially outgoing special needs students.
-He plays adapted sports and hands out water for the boys’ basketball team.
+He plays <a href="https://ihtusa.com/hrms-connect-with-adaptive-pe-students/">adapted sports</a> and hands out water for the boys’ basketball team.
 The addition of the unified PE class has been a vital part of Matthew becoming just a typical student, say his parents, Kevin and Nicole St. John.

 “Kids with special needs are very aware of their surroundings.
 They want to be included.
 They want to be just like everyone else,” Kevin St. John said.